awsdocs/aws-lambda-developer-guide/doc_source/go-programming-model-logging.md

 + **In the response header, when you invoke a Lambda function programmatically** – If you invoke a Lambda function programmatically, you can add the `LogType` parameter to retrieve the last 4 KB of log data that is written to CloudWatch Logs\.
 AWS Lambda returns this log information in the `x-amz-log-results` header in the response\.
 For more information, see [Invoke](API_Invoke.md)\.

   If you use AWS CLI to invoke the function, you can specify the` --log-type parameter` with value `Tail` to retrieve the same information\.
 + **In CloudWatch Logs** – To find your logs in CloudWatch you need to know the log group name and log stream name\.
-You can use the `context.logGroupName`, and `context.logStreamName` global variables in [The Context Object \(Go\) ](#go-programming-model-logging) library to get this information\.
+You can use the `context.logGroupName`, and `context.logStreamName` global variables in [AWS Lambda Context Object in Go](#go-programming-model-logging) library to get this information\.
 When you run your Lambda function, the resulting logs in the console or CLI will show you the log group name and log stream name\.